 But here’s the thing: being cold on a dive is not only ruining a good time, but it may cause you to come up earlier than necessary.
 Suffering through cold dives may even be dangerous, as prolonged exposure to cold can dull your thinking, reflexes, and eventually put you at risk for hypothermia.

 I honestly don’t know anyone who is “too hot” during a nice long, hour dive – even in 85-degree water! (do you?)
 So just be prepared, and make sure you have the appropriate thermal protection for your body.

-If you’re just not sure what to pack for Cozumel diving, this guide to wetsuits and thermal layers will help you narrow things down and have the right gear for your dive trip.
+If you’re still just not sure what to pack for Cozumel diving, please consult this guide to wetsuits and thermal layers.
+It will help you narrow things down and have the right gear for your dive trip.

 Carnaval in Cozumel – Mexico’s Mardi Gras

 The Carnaval celebration in Cozumel is one of the largest in Mexico and is quite a spectacle of costume, music, joyous performance.

 In typical years, the Cozumel Carnaval is worth scheduling your visit around.

 Every year (while dates are subject to change here and there) the event – like its counterparts in Rio, Mexico City, Italy, Spain, Trinidad, and of course New Orleans’ Mardi Gras – is filled with weeks of rambunctious run-up performances and preparations.

 Cozumel has bedazzled competitions for the King, Queen, and various ‘court’ members of the annual Carnaval, amazing dresses and costumes, and impressive public performances of song and dance in the weeks before the main parades.